Maximizing Your Leadership Potential

 Program Costs and Training Location

-This three-day program costs $4,100 and is offered at the UMUC Inn and Conference Center, just outside of Washington, D.C., in Adelphi, Maryland.
+This three-day program costs $4,300.
+It is offered at the College Park Marriott Hotel & Conference Center at University of Maryland University College, just outside of Washington, D.C., in Adelphi, Maryland.
 Hotel accommodations are available at the conference center for an additional $600.

 What Participants Are Saying